IgniteUI/igniteui-angular/src/checkbox/README.md

 # igx-checkbox

-`igx-checkbox` is a selection control that allows users to make a binary choice for a certain condition.
-It follows the native browser checkbox element and behaves in the same way.
+`igx-checkbox` is a selection component that allows users to make a binary choice for a certain condition.
+It behaves similar to the native browser checkbox.

 # Usage